volcan01010/TW-devVM/README.md

 #### Install IDEs via umake

-Eclipse (Luna) and Pycharm can be installed with the umake tool.
+Eclipse (Luna) and Pycharm can be (were) installed with the umake tool.

     umake ide eclipse
     umake ide pycharm